 Camping is allowed during the fair only as a convenience for exhibitors and is regulated by the Fair Association.
 They will set prices and supervise the area during the fair.
 Camper price is \$20.00 per night.
 No electrical hook-ups are available.
 There is a \$25.00 per day charge for campers arriving prior to Wednesday or leaving campers after Monday.
-Camping reservation form can be found in this fairbook or online at www.leecounty4hcenter.com.
+Camping reservation form can be found in this fairbook or online at Leecountyfairgrounds.com.
+20 spaces available on a first reserved basis.
+No vehicles are to be parked with campers.
+Please park in designated parking areas.